y220/Yelp/README.md

   --What are the distribution patterns of these restaurants?
 How about their feedback from customers?

   --Are there any interesting information can be extracted from customers' reviews?
-How can those factors influence the impression of pizza store?

-  --How to predict the overall store star?
-Are there any specific variables that make a great difference?
+  --Are there any specific variables that make a great difference based on statistical model results?

 ## Rule-of-thumb
 Friendly service attitude, fast delivery and fresh ingredients are the most essential factors in increasing overall store score on the Yelp.